-DOR-2-DOR Post People quite often do not live in the area they are delivering to.
-It is possible due to non-familiarity with the area that the odd house – on a corner, tucked away in a cul-de-sac, two households that look like one, or a property with a ferocious dog warning – may not be delivered to.
+DOR-2-DOR Post People often do not live in the area they deliver to.
+Due to non-familiarity with the area, the odd house – on a corner, tucked away in a cul-de-sac, two households that look like one, or a property with a ferocious dog warning – may not be delivered to.

-New properties and housing estates (both large and small) are being built all the time.
+New properties and housing estates (both large and small) are being built constantly.
 However, DOR-2-DOR deliverers are given a report sheet on which they are required to state exactly how many properties they have delivered to and any building etc that they could not gain access to.

-At DOR-2-DOR we give the deliverer one of our own leaflets to accompany the customer leaflets.
+At DOR-2-DOR, we give the deliverer one of our own leaflets to accompany the customer’s leaflets.
 Our leaflets advertise our services and our requirements for Post-People.

 We also have a leaflet called Are We Delivering? which asks the householder to tell us if we are doing our job properly, e.g. did we push the leaflets right through the letterbox?
 And did we shut the gate?
-Householders are also asked to become Secret Shoppers and can be asked if they have been delivered to by DOR-2-DOR.
+Householders are also asked to become Secret Shoppers and can be asked if DOR-2-DOR has delivered to them.